jgmalcolm/jgmalcolm.github.io/cv.md

 1. Malcolm, Laxpati, Aliawah, Oyesiku.
 "How to Conduct Meaningful Research:
    How Not to Reinvent Just Another Wheel."
-In *Surviving Neurosurgery*, chapter 76.
+In *Surviving Neurosurgery*, chapter 76, pages 391-394.
 Editors Agarwal, Reddy.
 Springer 2021, ISBN 978-3-030-86916-8, doi:10.1007/978-3-030-86917-5_76
 1. Malcolm, Barrow.
 "Combined Transsylvian-Subtemporal Approach to Anterior